 What metrics do the experts use to measure UX effectiveness?

+But which metrics are the most valuable?
+What should you be measuring?
 NPS?
 AOV?
 TPI?
 SUS?
 CUS?
-Come see how many of these UX abbreviations I invented myself in this investigation into how the experts measure UX.
+Come see how many of these abbreviations I invented myself in this investigation into how the experts measure UX.

 It’s all well and good us sitting around in our ivory tower yelling how great UX testing is out of the window to passers-by, but this can only get us so far.